-Students will be accommodated in multi-bedded rooms, and staff in twins or singles (supplement may apply).
-All rooms are en-suite, and with a group size of 35 or more, you will have sole occupancy of the premises.
+Students will be accommodated in multi-bedded rooms, and staff in twins or singles (supplement applies).
+All rooms are en-suite, and groups of 35 or more will have sole occupancy of the premises.

 Facilities include a recreational room with TV, pool table, pinball machines, table football, free WiFi throughout, a large garden, and a staff room with minibar and digital TV.

-Students are accommodated in multi-bedded rooms all of which have en-suite shower, toilet and washbasin.
-Breakfast is served at the hotel, but the evening meal is taken in a local restaurant.
+Students are accommodated in multi-bedded rooms all of which have an en-suite shower, toilet and washbasin.
+Breakfast is served at the hotel, and the evening meal in a local restaurant.

 Each floor has a games room with a pool table and a drinks machine.
-There is also a staff lounge on each floor with computer, free internet access and minibar.
+There is also a staff lounge on each floor with computers, free internet access and a minibar.
 A room is available for group activities.
-Next to the hotel are a football pitch and a swimming pool, both of which are happy to be used by the hotel's guests.
-View on map
+Next to the hotel are a football pitch and a swimming pool, both of which can be used by the hotel's guests.

 Breakfast is served every day, and both packed lunches and the evening meal are available on request from the hotel's on-site restaurant.